pascallaliberte/sharpen.page/_posts/2020-01-17-level-3-sharpening-so-you-can-rely-less-on-sales.md

 Stay Sharp!

 _P.S.
-When you're at the stage where you've started digging for the back story of your buyers and find yourself wanting a little more help, consider digging into some of the [other articles I wrote](/articles) or maybe checking out the **[services I offer](/services)**.
+When you're at the stage where you've started digging for the back story of your buyers and find yourself wanting a little more help, consider digging into some of the [other articles I wrote](/articles) or maybe checking out the [services I offer](/services).
 I help solo businesses and modest online products sharpen what they offer._

 _Also, stay tuned for more examples of how Level 3 Sharpening helps design better product pages._